BasujitaBhattacharya/valetKeyPattern/README.md

   <li>pek2.jpg</li>
 </ul>

-Once you have the SAS token you can view the picture doing this.
+Once you have the SAS token, you can view the picture doing this.

 ```
 https://<FQDN>/pictures/<imagename>?<sas token>